Scoring Your Credit - How's Your FICO?

-A FICO score is a collection of your years of credit history based on an instrument developed by Fair Isaac and Company.
-Most people usually have a score of 600, but scores range from 300 to 850.
+A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with the majority of people normally having a score of 650.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is a low score and that often means you can't get credit.
-Some of the pieces in summing up your FICO score are:
+A low score is just that and often means you can't get a decent interest rate.
+Some of the pieces in deciding your FICO score include:

 - Credit to Debt Ratio — How much do you owe versus your available credit?